-Keaton Henson enters his first season as a volunteer assistant coach with the SFA soccer program in 2014.
+Keaton Henson enters his second season as a volunteer assistant coach with the SFA soccer program in 2015.

-Henson is already familiar with the Southland Conference, coming directly from Sam Houston State where he served as a graduate assistant.
+Henson came to SFA already familiar with the Southland Conference, coming directly from Sam Houston State where he served as a graduate assistant and recruiting coordinator.
 Henson helped direct the Bearkat defense in 2013, tying the most shutouts in program history with eight.
-Henson served as the recruiting coordinator.

 An active member of the USYSA Region III Olympic Development Program-State Coach, Henson helps identify premier talent in South Texas.
-He holds a USSF "D" license, a USSF National Youth License, and a NSCAA National Goalkeeper Diploma.
+He holds a USSF "D" license, a USSF National Youth License, a NSCAA National Goalkeeper Diploma and a NSCAA National Diploma.

 Henson earned his Bachelor's of science degree in leadership development from Texas A&M in 2013, where he also worked closely with the Aggie women's soccer program and current SFA head coach Wally Crittenden.